-Side stones are matched pairs of gemstones used as accents in three- or five-stone rings.
+Side stones are matched pairs of diamonds or gemstones used as accents in three- or five-stone rings.
 They are also used as links in drop earrings.

 Side stones are judged by how well they are matched to each other in size, shape, color, faceting pattern, and, to a lesser degree, their clarity.
 The carat weight is secondary because it usually does not correspond to the stones’ dimensions.
 Side stones must complement the center stone they are supporting without overshadowing it.